Board of Trustees

 Shelagh Kirkland, Treasurer

 Shelagh is a chartered accountant who has worked for over 10 years in the power and infrastructure lending team at Investec Bank.
 Previously she was the Company Secretary of a small company specialising in corporate and project finance.
 She has a broad range of banking and accounting experience and currently provides initial and ongoing client support to UK and overseas clients ranging from covenant monitoring, financing requests and ensuring information and compliance requirements are satisfied.
-Shelagh was Treasurer of the Volunteer Centre Southwark until its merger with Community Action Soutwark in 2015, whose mission is to make volunteering easy and is a volunteer for the Royal London Society for the Blind on their Sports without Limits initiative to involve blind and partially sighted people in sport.
+Shelagh is a Governing Body Lay Member for NHS Lewisham CCG and a volunteer for the Royal Society for Blind Children on their Sports without Limits initiative to involve blind and partially sighted people in sport.

 Mark Henderson, Trustee